 The power factor is the real power used by the load divided by the apparent power required by the load conditions, see definition in Task 1.

-Although the power factor will differ from circuit to circuit depending on the load type, it is proposed to use PF = 0.9 when load profiles are used.
+Although the power factor will differ from circuit to circuit depending on the load type, it is proposed to use PF = 0.8 (see IEC 60364-5-52/Annex G) as the default power factor.